-There are lots of different discipline techniques you can use to guide your children toward good behavior.
+There are lots of different discipline techniques for to guiding children toward good behavior.
 Learning about them is like stocking your toolbox for home maintenance.
-If your house has a good solid foundation, and you perform regular, routine maintenance, then you may not need to pull out your toolbox very often.
-But we all have those little repair jobs to do from time to time that require a basic, all-purpose tool, and some days we have really big issues that we need to pull out specialized power tools to address, and sometimes we even need to call in a professional to help.
+If you have a good solid foundation, and you perform routine maintenance, you may not need to pull out your toolbox very often.
+But we all have little repair jobs from time to time that require a basic, all-purpose tool, and some days we have really big issues that need specialized power tools to address, and sometimes we call in a professional to help.
 This post will orient you to all the tools in your toolbox, and help you figure out how to use the right tool for the right job, in the right way.

 [Note: This post is intended as an overview… there are LOTS of links in this post that will take you to other articles I’ve written with more details on these techniques.
 If you prefer video content, I also offer a video overview of the Discipline Toolbox.]

 What is Discipline?

 Discipline means guidance.
-It means good modeling, setting clear expectations for how we would like our children to behave, not assuming that they know how, and setting clear limits about things they cannot do.
+It means being a good example, setting clear expectations for how we want our children to behave, not assuming that they know how, and setting clear limits on things they cannot do.
 And, it means that when they misbehave, we let them know that the behavior was not OK, but we do still love them, and we will tell them how to be better in the future.
 This style of discipline not only guides behavior, it also builds trust and respect between parent and child.

 Building a Strong Foundation